3D Holographic images of patient organs prepared from DICOM data are helping surgeons achieve better surgical outcomes

 The study was based on kidney tumors, but the benefits of 3D modeling are not limited to a specific organ.
 Cancer operations involving other organs, such as the pancreas, liver, lung, and prostate, can also be improved using holographic or 3D modeling technology.
 The technology also encompasses cardiovascular, craniomaxillofacial, and orthopedic applications.

 3D imaging technology is going to change the way surgeries take place.
 It is, therefore, important for clinicians to have a basic understanding of how these images are acquired.

 CT scan and MRI data are stored in DICOM (Digital Imaging and Communications in Medicine) format.
 Patient-specific models that are AR and VR compliant can be generated from this stored data, once the segmentation of anatomical structures takes place.
 The generated structures can then be transformed into virtual 3D models.

 Intravision XR is a 3D modeling solution that is different from any other options available today.
 With Intravision XR, the model creation process is automated.
-Human intervention is not needed, the software will create fully formed 3D models from DICOM datasets of CT scans and MRIs wherever and whenever needed within minutes without any post-processing.
+Human intervention is not needed; the software will visualize fully formed 3D models from DICOM datasets of CT scans and MRIs wherever and whenever needed within minutes without any post-processing.